bdloko/myPackage/README.md

-# myPackage
+### myPackage
-#The first EDSA hackathon
+### The first EDSA hackathon

-#The function we are going to create will perform the task of returning the top-n items in an array, in descending order.
+### The function we are going to create will perform the task of returning the top-n items in an array, in descending order.

-#To do this, we will create an algorithm not too dissimilar to the bubble sort.
+### To do this, we will create an algorithm not too dissimilar to the bubble sort.

+python_package=0.1.0